Armstrong Whitworth Whitley: Origins

 In July 1934, the Air Ministry issued Specification B.3/34, seeking a heavy night bomber/troop transport to replace the Handley Page Heyford biplane bomber.
 This combination bomber/transport was part of the RAF's concept of fighting wars in distant British Empire locations, where the aircraft would fly into the theatre of action carrying troops and then provide air support.

-John Lloyd, the Chief Designer of Armstrong Whitworth Aircraft, chose to respond to the specification with the AW.38 design, which later was given the name Whitley after the location of Armstrong Whitworth's main factory.
-The design of the AW.38 was a development of the Armstrong Whitworth AW.23 bomber-transport design that had lost to the Bristol Bombay for the earlier Specification C.26/31.
+John Lloyd, the Chief Designer of Armstrong Whitworth Aircraft, chose to respond to the specification with the AW.38 concept, which later was given the name Whitley after the location of Armstrong Whitworth's main factory.
+The design of the AW.38 was a development of the Armstrong Whitworth AW.23 bomber-transport project that had lost to the Bristol Bombay for the earlier Specification C.26/31.

 Lloyd selected the Armstrong Siddeley Tiger IX radial engine to power the Whitley, which was capable of generating 795 hp.
 One of the novel features of the Whitley's design was the adoption of a three-bladed two-position variable-pitch propeller built by de Havilland; the Whitley was the first aircraft to fly with such an arrangement.

 As Lloyd was unfamiliar with the use of flaps on a large heavy monoplane, they were initially omitted from the design.
 To compensate, the mid-set wings were set at a high angle of incidence (8.5°) to confer good take-off and landing performance.
 Flaps were included late in the design stage, but the wing incidence remained unaltered; as a result, the Whitley flew with a pronounced nose-down attitude when at cruising speed, resulting in considerable drag.